nissan-ajith-padmakumar/style-guide/javascript/react-jsx-style-guide/style-guide.md

 **Props Naming**: Avoid using DOM component prop names for different purposes.

-{% hint style="warning" %}
-Why?
+> Why?
 People expect props like `style` and `className` to mean one specific thing.
 Varying this API for a subset of your app makes the code less readable and less maintainable, and may cause bugs.
-{% endhint %}

 ```jsx
 // bad